2016–17 Eastern Michigan Eagles men's basketball team

 The 2016–17 Eastern Michigan Eagles men's basketball team represented Eastern Michigan University during the 2016–17 NCAA Division I men's basketball season.
 The Eagles, led by sixth-year head coach Rob Murphy, played their home games at the Convocation Center in Ypsilanti, Michigan as members of the West Division of the Mid-American Conference.

-They finished the regular season 16–17, 7–11 in MAC play to finish in a tie for eighth place.
+Despite being voted to finish 1st in the MAC West, they finished the regular season 16–17, 7–11 in MAC play to finish in a tie for eighth place.
 Due to tiebreaking rules, they received the No. 8 seed in the MAC tournament.
 They advanced to the quarterfinals of the MAC Tournament, where they lost to Akron.

 Previous season

 The Eagles finished the 2015–16 season 18–15, 9–9 in MAC play to finish in a tie for third place in the West Division.
 They defeated Toledo in the first round of the MAC tournament before losing to Akron in the quarterfinals.